 Beta Labs features are expected to remain in the product, and errors are expected to be resolved at some point.
-However, their details may change, and errors may not be fixed with the same speed as normal features.
+However, their details may change, and errors may not be fixed with the same speed as they would be for normal features.

 Easy to Read Email Images

 The Easy to Read Email Images Labs feature lets the email client determine the optimal image size for images sent or scheduled in the body of emails.
 This Labs feature is on by default.